ByAliaksandr/web-coding-challenge/README.md

 This project employs prettier with a pre-commit tool.
 This re-formats files that are marked as "staged" via git add before a commit.

-The project contains to 2 pages: `signupForm` page and dummy `home` page; 1 `signup` service to sign up; 1 `shouldNotMatch` custom form validator.
+The project contains to 2 pages: `signup` page and dummy `home` page; 1 `signup` service to sign up; 1 `shouldNotContain` custom form validator.
 All components & services are covered by unit tests.
-The `signupForm` page is covered by e2e tests.
+The `signup` page is covered by e2e tests.
+The `signup` page has a `signupForm` component to stress out the component based architecture.

-The `signupForm` page improvements:

-- The page should be a container for subcomponents.
-So we can split it into 'header' component and only 'form' component.

 Tests improvements:

-- `shouldNotMatch` validator unit tests must be extended to cover more scenarios.
+- `shouldNotContain` validator unit tests must be extended to cover more scenarios.
-- The `signupForm` e2e tests must be extended to at least one successful scenario.
+- The `signup` e2e tests must be extended to at least one successful scenario.

 ## The project structure